-Let's start with the colors.
-One believes that the image, pervaded by extended and homogeneous backgrounds, is made up of just three colors and, instead, one discovers that it took seven to create it.
+Clet's start with the colors.
+One believes that the image, pervaded by extended and homogeneous backgrounds, is composed of just three colors and, instead, one discovers that it took seven to create it.
 It is a property of works of art to fully surprise the viewer when he thinks he has them in his hand.
-So it is with simplicity, always apparent, never obvious, and then, simplicity is a goal and to understand it, the user must complete at least half of the tortuous turns in which the artist is involved before identifying and governing it.
+So it is with simplicity, always apparent, never obvious.
+And then, simplicity is a goal and to understand it, the user must complete at least half of the tortuous turns in which the artist is involved before identifying it and governing it.

 To a summary judgment, the images conceived by Valerio Adami reveal some kinship with those of the comics.
 The line drawing, compendiary and showy like a groove, the extensive backgrounds, the flat colors, devoid of great modulations.
 Everything would lead us to believe that it is a clever, personal variant of an expressive technique that has existed and has been in vogue for centuries, returned to the attention of museums and collectors by the spread of pop taste and Lichtenstein's work in particular.

-But yes, let's recognize it as well: the comic has a courtly origin: it dates back to the figures of saints lined up on the walls of medieval churches, with their dangling feet and the inseparable phylactery to decline name and virtue.
-Since the people and, if for this reason, the educated and the inclined, in principle, have never risen from that level of devoted illiteracy, here is the need to continue the art of comics over time, only by securing it a little. ”Indians and gangsters in place of saints, passions forbidden in place of the visions of Saint Bridget.
+But yes, let's face it: the comic has a courtly origin: it dates back to the figures of the saints lined up on the walls of medieval churches, with their dangling feet and the inseparable phylactery to decline name and virtue.
+Since the people and, if for this reason, the educated and the inclined, in principle, have never risen from that level of devoted illiteracy, here is the need to continue the art of comics over time, only by securing it a little. ”Indians and gangsters in place of the saints, passions forbidden in place of the visions of Saint Bridget.